 Julie has over two decades of experience in the public and private sectors as an attorney and a civic leader.
-Most recently, she served as the City’s Census Director achieving a historic result where NYC finished number one of all major cities.
-She has served as Commissioner of Media and Entertainment and Commissioner of the Department of Consumer Affairs where she spearheaded groundbreaking initiatives including the implementation of New York City’s Paid Sick Leave Law and the founding of a universal citywide initiative to seed every kindergartener with a college savings account.
-She previously served as a Columbia adjunct professor teaching on city and state government, preemption and home rule.
-She graduated magna cum laude from Columbia University and received her law degree from Northwestern University School of Law.
-She lives in Yorkville with her husband and children.
+Most recently, she served as the City’s Census Director, during which time NYC had the highest response rate of any major city.
+She has also served as Commissioner of Media and Entertainment and Commissioner of the Department of Consumer Affairs.
+While leading Consumer Affairs, she spearheaded groundbreaking initiatives, including the implementation of New York City’s Paid Sick Leave Law and the founding of a universal citywide initiative to seed every kindergartener with a college-savings account.
+She previously served as a Columbia adjunct professor, teaching on city and state government, preemption, and home rule.

 Council District Five includes the Manhattan neighborhoods of the Upper East Side, East Harlem, Yorkville, Midtown East, Carnegie Hill, Sutton Place, Roosevelt Island, and Lenox Hill.